CMeeg/next-azure/README.md

   * `az login`
 * Run the initialisation script
   * `./.azure/setup/init.ps1 -SubscriptionId {subscription_id} -ResourcePrefix {resource_prefix} -Location {location} -OrgUrl {devops_org_url} -ProjectName {devops_project_name}`
   * To see a full description of the script and its parameters, run `Get-Help .azure/setup/init.ps1 -Full`
+* Commit and push the generated config file `.nextazure.json`
+  * This config file is used by other scripts in this repo (see the [Usage](#usage) section) and saves you having to type the options provided to the initialisation script out each time

 > The name of the Resource Groups is based on a naming convention of `{resourcePrefix}-{environment}-{resourceSuffix}`.
 If you don't like this you can [change the naming convention](#change-the-resource-naming-conventions).

 > The Service Connections created by the script "Grant access to all pipelines", which is done for convenience, but you can choose not to do this and configure specific [pipeline permissions](https://docs.microsoft.com/en-us/azure/devops/pipelines/policies/permissions?view=azure-devops#set-service-connection-permissions) if you wish.

 > Three Variable Groups are created by the script - the `{resourcePrefix}-env-vars` Variable Group is used to hold "default" or "shared" values applicable to all target environments, and the `{resourcePrefix}-env-vars-{environment}` Variable Groups hold environment-specific Variables or can override Variables with the same name in the "default" Variable Group.

-The initialisation script creates a config file named `.nextazure.json` that is used by other scripts in this repo (see the [Usage](#usage) section) and ensures that these scripts use the same options provided during initialisation and saves you having to type them out each time.
-Please commit this file to your repo now and push your changes.

 #### Create the Pipeline